emprov/stalafusten/README.md

 ## Deployment

 I think you can run this on any machine accessible via TCP, with open ports 5500 and 3000.
 Remember: This is a prototype, not a production ready project.
-Just have fun with it.
+Just have fun with it and don't rely on it.

 ## Built With